 I am using a bread maker of at least 700g capacity for this recipe.
 It does rise a bit!

-- 1 Tablespoon or 7g Instant Dry Yeast
+1 and 1/2 Teaspoon or 7g Instant Dry Yeast

 1/2 Cup + 1 Tablespoon or 140g Milk

 Place the ingredients in the sequence as specified by your Bread Maker’s instruction manual.
 For a reference, I added everything at the bottom before adding flour and then yeast!

 Bake as per the bread maker specify.
 Different bread maker have different functions.
 For mine, I used a Soft Bread or French Bread Function.